thesandybridge/seabridge_site/content/react_js_php.md

 newTodo.
 We can use this to track new todos to add to our todo list.

 Our first function `addTodo` will check add new todos to the list of todos using spread syntax `[...todos, ..]`.
-This basically means spready the current list first then add the stuff after the comma.
+This basically means spread the current list first then add the stuff after the comma.
 Next we reset the newTodo state to empty.